Misled (Celine Dion song): Commercial performance

-In Canada, "Misled" entered the RPM Top Singles chart in March 1994 and peaked at number four two months later.
+In Canada, "Misled" entered the RPM 100 Hit Tracks chart in March 1994 and peaked at number four two months later.
 On the RPM Adult Contemporary, it reached number two and stayed in this position for five weeks.
 On The Records charts, "Misled" peaked at number seven on Retail Singles and number two on Contemporary Hit Radio.
 In the United States, the song debuted on the Billboard Hot 100 in April 1994 and reached number 23 in June 1994.
-It became Dion's first song to top the US Dance Club Songs, where it stayed at number one for two weeks.
+It became Dion's first song to top the US Billboard Dance Club Play chart, where it stayed at number one for two weeks.
 It also reached number 15 on the US Adult Contemporary.
-In the United Kingdom, "Misled" originally reached number 40 in April 1994.
+In the United Kingdom, "Misled" originally reached number 40 on the UK Singles Chart in April 1994.
 However, after the re-release, it achieved a new peak of number 15 in November 1995.
 "Misled" entered the Australian chart in May 1994 and reached number 55 the next month.
 In June 1994, it also debuted on the charts in New Zealand and Germany, where it peaked at numbers 31 and 83, respectively.
 In 2008, "Misled" was included on the European edition of Dion's greatest hits compilation, My Love: Ultimate Essential Collection.

 Music video

 The accompanying music video for "Misled" was directed by Randee St. Nicholas and released in June 1994.
+It was filmed in Los Angeles, with Robert Brinkman directing photography and John Hopgood producing the video.
 It alternates between scenes of Dion performing in a club, posing in front of a mirror and in a bathtub, and quarreling with a lover.
-The video was included on Dion's DVD video collection All the Way...
+The video was later included on Dion's DVD video collection All the Way...
 A Decade of Song & Video (2001) and on the UK enhanced CD single of "A New Day Has Come".
+It was also made available on Dion's official YouTube channel remastered in HD in 2012.